sablier-labs/docs/docs/guides/07-snapshot-voting.md

 :::caution Caveat

-- Streaming, canceling and streaming again will cause tokens to be counted multiple times.
+- Creating a stream, canceling it, and creating another stream will cause tokens to be counted multiple times.

 :::